Shorter bio ,

 Another short bio

 Brief CV (word)

 The author of about 200 international journal publications and 200 conference publications, he is the principal author together with Ian Postlethwaite of the book "Multivariable feedback control" published by Wiley in 1996 (first edition) and 2005 (second edition).
 Dr. Skogestad was awarded "Innstilling to the King" for his Siv.Ing. degree in 1979, a Fullbright fellowship in 1983, received the Ted Peterson Award from AIChE in 1989, the George S. Axelby Outstanding Paper Award from IEEE in 1990, the O. Hugo Schuck Best Paper Award from the American Automatic Control Council in 1992, and the Best Paper of the Year 2004 Award from Computers and Chemical Engineering.
 He was an Editor of Automatica during the period 1996-2002 and is member of the IFAC Technical Board for the period 2008 to 2014.
-He was elected into the Process Control Hall of Fame in 2011.
+He is a Fellow of the American Institute of Chemical Engineers (2012) and was elected into the Process Control Hall of Fame in 2011.

 Professor Skogestad has graduated 34 PhD candidates (1990-2012).
 He presently has a group of about 6 Ph.D. students and is the Head of PROST which is the strong point center in process systems engineering in Trondheim and involves about 50 people in various departments.